 This creamy, cheesy dip gets gorgeous color from fresh cranberries and a kick from pepper-jack cheese.

 Don’t be tempted to stir the ingredients together with a spoon.
-Using a mixer actually helps blend the cheeses just right so they stay smooth and creamy in
+Using a mixer actually helps blend the cheeses just right so they stay smooth and creamy in the oven.

 Cranberry Cloth Napkins // Antique Copper Party Tray // Copper Pipe Place Card Holders // Bamboo Ash Bowl Set // Marbleized Navy Salad Plates // Marbleized Navy Dinner Plates // Tree Cross Section Serve Platter // Acacia Wood Cutting Board // Acacia Wood Bowl with Handles // Acacia Wood Serving Board // Glass Gravy Boat